Learn how to backup Active Directory with this step-by-step guide.

 Now when the backup completes you will receive an email notification.

 Active Directory is one of the most critical components in a Windows environment.
 It seems like everything is dependent on Active Directory or DNS and if it crashes nothing works right or at all.
 I’ve worked with customers that had a complete domain controller crash (all of them) and literally everything was down.
-Fortunately, they had backups and was able to recover the domain controllers.
+Fortunately, they had backups and were able to recover the domain controllers.

 With all the ransomware going around and constant threats you never know what can happen so don’t rely on multiple domain controllers as your only method for AD Backups.
 You definitely should have multiple domain controllers but in addition, ensure you are running backups as well.
 Why would you not?
 I just showed you a way to back them up for FREE.